IliaLarchenko/Interviewer/README.md

 ```

 The application should now be accessible at `http://localhost:7860`.

 # Models Configuration

-This tool utilizes three types of AI models: a Large Language Model (LLM) for simulating interviews, a Speech-to-Text (STT) model for audio processing, and a Text-to-Speech (TTS) model for auditory feedback.
+AI Interviewer is powered by three types of AI models: a Large Language Model (LLM) for simulating interviews, a Speech-to-Text (STT) model for audio processing, and a Text-to-Speech (TTS) model to read LLM responses.
 You can configure each model separately to tailor the experience based on your preferences and available resources.

-## Flexible Model Integration

-You can connect various models from different sources to the tool.
-Whether you are using models from OpenAI, Hugging Face, or even locally hosted models, the tool is designed to be compatible with a range of APIs.
-Here’s how you can configure each type:

 ### Large Language Model (LLM)

-- **OpenAI Models**: You can use models like GPT-3.5-turbo or GPT-4 provided by OpenAI.
+- **OpenAI Models**: You can use models like GPT-3.5-turbo, GPT-4, GPT-4o or others provided by OpenAI.
 Set up is straightforward with your OpenAI API key.
 - **Hugging Face Models**: Models like Meta-Llama from Hugging Face can also be integrated.
 Make sure your API key has appropriate permissions.
+- **Claude**: You can use models from Anthropic, such as Claude, for a different interview experience.
+Ensure you have the necessary API key and permissions.
-- **Local Models**: If you have the capability, you can run models locally.
-Ensure they are compatible with the Hugging Face API for seamless integration.
+- **Local Models**: If you have the capability, you can run models locally using Ollama or other tools.
+Ensure they are compatible with the Open AI or Hugging Face API for seamless integration.

 ### Speech-to-Text (STT)